69 pages • 2 hours readBryn Greenwood

 Symbols & Motifs

-Content Warning: This section contains scenes of incarceration, drug use, and intense violence, and it centers on a sexualized relationship between an adult and a minor.
-It also discusses suicidal ideation.
+Content Warning: This section references physical and emotional abuse and drug use, and it centers on a sexualized relationship between an adult and a minor.

 Get access to this full Study Guide and much more!

 Wavy’s love for Kellen remains questionable as long as she offers it from this destabilized place.
 Of course, Wavy loves Kellen; Kellen offers her respect, protection, and a certain measure of stability.
 An eight-year-old child depends on these factors to develop into a healthy adult, and Wavy can find them nowhere else.